 - Try to go outside every day before the holiday

 - Sunshine is the best source of vitamin D, which will protect your body from illness

 - Touching your bare feet or body to the earth can reduce inflammation and balance positive and negative ions we are exposed to daily

 Boost Your Immune System

-- Stress, over eating, alcohol, and being in a house full of people increases the chance of contracting an illness.
+- Stress, overeating, alcohol, and being in a house full of people increase the chance of contracting an illness.
 Try supplementing with vitamin C and Vitamin D the week before Thanksgiving.